niemasd/Learn-Programming-Python-Source/README.md

 4. Highlight the "Manage" menu, and click "Browse local files"
 5. The folder that Steam opens is the game's installation directory
     * You can drop `game.py` and `universal.py` in this folder, and then you can simply double-click `game.py` to play!

+This open source game engine should work on any platform (not just Windows).
+To run it on non-Windows operating systems, you may need to comment out [line 220 of `game.py`](game.py#L220), which I believe uses Windows-specific commands to make the window full-screen.

+Enjoy :-)